swainechen/chenlab-training/sysadmin/bioinformatics.md

 Note that, if needed, the standard key required is at `/home/ubuntu/.aspera/connect/etc/asperaweb_id_dsa.openssh`.

 #### [FinIS](https://sourceforge.net/p/finis/wiki/FinIS%20wiki/)
-FinIS is an assembly finisher, which generally is used after the [OPERA](#OPERA) scaffolder.
+FinIS is an assembly finisher, which generally is used after the [OPERA-LG](#OPERA-LG) scaffolder.
 This is on SourceForge at v0.3, and a binary is included.
 It requires [MOSEK](https://www.mosek.com/) 6 (this is currently at 9).
 ```